17 Signs of a Condescending Person in Relationships & How to Deal

 6. Focus on your self-worth

 Dealing with a condescending partner can take a toll on your self-esteem, so it’s essential to remind yourself of your own worth.
-Surround yourself with supportive friends and family who uplift you, and engage in activities that make you feel confident.
+Surround yourself with supportive friends and family who uplift you, and engage in activities that boost your confidence.

 The stronger your sense of self-worth, the less their condescending remarks will impact your emotional well-being.